mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "You're not joking about that, are you?" thi asked.

 He continued, "I got angry... and I pinned him against a wall.
-Told him, politely, to fuck off.
-Magistrate walks in, sentences me on the spot."
+Told him, politely, that he'd made a big mistake."

 "Oh.
 That... must be a long story," thi said.